-The Green House Project developed Best Life to help organizations support people living with dementia to live a rich and rewarding life.
+As a leader in innovation, The Green House Project (GHP) continues to blaze trails for others to follow.
+In its ongoing pursuit of breaking boundaries and shattering stereotypes, GHP developed the Best Life approach to help organizations support people living with dementia (PLWD) to live rich and rewarding lives.

 A philosophy of culture change in which elders are seen as unique individuals, in the driver’s seat of their lives, each with a unique history, preferences and ability to exercise choice.